 He was a three-sport standout at the school (basketball, track and soccer) and spent two years as assistant basketball coach.

 In 1986, following a successful high school coaching career at C.F.
 Vigor High School in Prichard, AL., he moved to Grace Bible College in Grand Rapids, MI., as director of athletics and men's basketball coach.

-Grube led the Grace basketball team to its first-ever NCCA National Tournament, and in 1989 became the soccer coach as well, leading his team to four District championships and winning Coach of the Year honors four times.
+Grube led the Grace basketball team to its first-ever NCCAA National Tournament, and in 1989 became the soccer coach as well, leading his team to four District championships and winning Coach of the Year honors four times.